-Issues and Advocacy
+Issues & Advocacy

 NASBA members work to educate the public and public officials regarding the role of broadcasting in the lives of Americans.
 From disseminating important information during times of crises to entertainment and news, broadcasters across the country are working for your community everyday.